Drop off used batteries for recycling

 Why it matters

-When batteries are placed in your household bins, they can cause fires in the bins or the trucks that collect them.
+Batteries placed in your household bins often cause fires, either in the bins themselves or in the trucks that collect them.
 They also contain toxic substances that are harmful to you, your family and the environment.

 Tips and tricks